daxio/k8s-lemp/USAGE.md

 With our awesome Kubernetes LEMP Stack setup we can simply create another `Deployment` with our new "canary" backend behind our current production `Service`.
 This way we'll have 2 `Deployment`s behind our 1 `Service` which is answering requests on the main https://www.doodads.com domain.
 The 2 `Deployments` will be hit round-robin until we take down the old version and just leave the new version running. **All without interrupting site traffic**.

 * First, start by making sure your dev site is duplicated from your production site and you have your backend configuration setup.
 You must login to your WordPress dashboard (the one at https://dev.doodads.com) and change your WordPress and Site Addresses under Settings > General to the address of your production site (e.g. https://www.doodads.com).
-Once you do this and Save Changes you won't be able to get back in.
+Once you do this and Save Changes **you won't be able to get back in to this dashboard easily**.

 * Copy over your new configurations and definitions to you production site's folder